jrehor/kcc/README.md

 1 1 1 2 3 5 5 6 8 9
 ```

-In practice, you don't want to sort stuff this way because k has an efficient built-in sorting operator.
+Sure enough, you don't want to sort stuff this way in practice because k has a very efficient built-in sorting operator.
 What this toy example is all about is the principle of **doing more with less**, and that is what all of k is all about.
-Last but not least, it means to show that the process of reading k programs is nothing less than entertaininig.
+Last but not least, it means to show that the process of reading k programs is nothing less of entertaining, and why we think that writing them is just pure joy.